Investigation and Accountability Framework

 Investigation Process

-2. Preliminary Review: Professional forensic analysts assess.
+3. Committee Review: 3-member committee reviews forensic analysis.
 Rejected if no specific technical indicators.

-7. Appeal: Independent expert review.
+8. Appeal: Device owner (if they learn of blacklist from failed submissions) can appeal.
+Independent expert review, committee vote.
 During appeal, owner can submit hashes of critical images for immediate authentication.

-8. If Appeal Succeeds: Blacklist completely removed, no public notation.
+9. If Appeal Succeeds: Transaction ID completely removed from PRL, no public "reversed" notation.

 Key Questions